blackhan-software/avalanche-cli/README.md

 This API can be used for measuring node health and debugging.

 ```
 admin alias                                       Assign an API an alias, a different endpoint for the API.
-The origina..
+T..
-admin alias-chain                                 Give a blockchain an alias, a different name that can be used any pla..
+admin alias-chain                                 Give a blockchain an alias, a different name that can be us..
-admin lock-profile                                Dump the mutex statistics of the node to the specified file.
+admin lock-profile                                Dump the mutex statistics of the node to the specified file..
-admin memory-profile                              Dump the current memory footprint of the node to the specified file.
+admin memory-profile                              Dump the current memory footprint of the node to the specif..
 admin start-cpu-profiler                          Start profiling the CPU utilization of the node.
-Will write the profi..
+Will write..
 admin stop-cpu-profiler                           Stop the CPU profile that was previously started.
 ```